Measurement of the 2$\nu\beta\beta$ Decay Half-Life of Se-82 with the Global CUPID-0 Background Model

 {\it Systematics.} To evaluate the systematic uncertainty affecting the background index, we repeat the fit multiple times in different conditions.
-We include in this category different energy thresholds (400, 500, 700~keV) and fixed step binnings (30, 50, and 100~keV) in \mspeconeb.
+We include in this category different energy thresholds (400, 500, 600, 700~keV) and fixed step binnings (30, 50, and 100~keV) in \mspeconeb.
 Moreover, we run the fit using a reduced list of sources, removing those sources whose contribution results at limit in the \textit{Reference} fit.
-We evaluate also systematic effects due to energy miscalibration, re-scaling the data for the residuals calculated in~\cite{Azzolini:2018yye}.
+We evaluate also systematic effects due to energy miscalibration, re-scaling the data for the residuals calculated in Ref.~\cite{Azzolini:2018yye}.
 We probe the uncertainty about the contaminant position in cryostat and shields removing alternatively one of the elements from the source list.
-Finally, we investigate an alternative description of surface crystal contaminants and near elements.
+We investigate an alternative description of surface crystal contaminants and close components.
 In the former case, we substitute the simulations at 10~nm depth with the 1~nm equivalent ones, while in the latter case, we substitute the \THO and \UR contamination at 10~$\mu$m with bulk ones in the {\it Reflectors} (\phone).

-We evaluate the systematic uncertainty on the \se half-life including additional tests to the previous list.
-In particular, we perform supplementary fits by switching off the $\alpha$ identification and using non-informative flat priors for all the contributions.
-Ultimately, we consider also a possible contamination due to \SR in the ZnSe crystals. \SR is an anthropogenic isotope that decays purely through $\beta$-emission with a lifetime of 28.8~y and produces a featureless spectrum that correlates with the \vv one in the fit.
+Furthermore, we perform supplementary fits by switching off the $\alpha$-particle identification and using non-informative priors for all the contributions.
+Besides, we consider also a possible contamination due to \SR in the ZnSe crystals. \SR is an anthropogenic isotope that decays purely through $\beta$-emission with a lifetime of 28.8~y and produces a featureless spectrum that correlates with the \vv one in the fit.
 Since the presence of \SR in the ZnSe crystals is unclear, we consider this possibility as systematic.
 Finally, we account for possible theoretical uncertainties on the \vv decay model generating the initial kinematic of the electrons with an alternative spectrum calculated under the Closure Approximation~\cite{Kotila:2012zza}.